Skip to content

 Answer: $7.2 million in 1867, roughly 2 cents per acre.
 The deal was negotiated by Secretary of State William Seward.

-Why it stumps people: The price sounds absurdly low.
+The price sounds absurdly low.
 It was.
-Critics called it “Seward’s Folly” and “Seward’s Icebox.”
-Alaska later produced billions in gold, oil and natural resources.
-The purchase price in 2026 dollars is roughly $160 million, still a fraction of the state’s value.
+Critics jeered it as “Seward’s Folly” and “Seward’s Icebox.”
+Alaska went on to yield billions in gold, oil and natural resources.
+Even in 2026 dollars the purchase comes to roughly $160 million, a rounding error next to what the state turned out to be worth.

 38. Who was the first person to sign the Declaration of Independence?
 (Medium)